 Plagiarism is the use of other people’s ideas or words without acknowledging the source.
-Although plagiarism has been around for much longer than the Internet, easy access to the Web is making it easier and more tempting for students to copy other people’s intellectual property.
+Although plagiarism has been around for much longer than the internet, the easy access to the Web has made it easier and more tempting for students to copy other people’s intellectual property.

 The problem of plagiarism is complex, and like with any complicated problem, a solution is not straightforward either.

 The term covers a spectrum of “offences.”
 At the one end you have the plain cutting-and-pasting of text without including a reference to the source.
 Nowadays this form of plagiarism is quite easy to detect.
 Software like Turnitin, for example, is used by many universities to evaluate the level of originality.
 But it is not just a “policing” tool for universities.
 Students themselves can also benefit from Turnitin as it provides feedback on their use of source material, and it highlights original writing and proper citation.
 According to the developers of the program it encourages students to think more critically.

 At the other end of the spectrum we have the students who steal various ideas from other students or researchers without acknowledging the owners of the original work.
 This form of plagiarism is more difficult to detect and goes often unnoticed.

 Not all students actually realise that they plagiarise, and universities often fail to even attempt to understand why students “offend".